tja688/ThatGameJam/Assets/Scripts/Features/Darkness/FeatureNote.md

   - Usage notes: use for UI or gameplay gating

 ## 5. Typical Integrations
-- Example: On darkness enter ↙ play a sound (listen to `DarknessStateChangedEvent`)
+- Example: On darkness enter ↙ play a sound (listen to `DarknessStateChangedEvent`).

 ## 6. Verify Checklist
 1. Add `PlayerDarknessSensor` to the player and `DarknessZone2D` to a trigger volume.
 2. Enter/exit the trigger; expect `DarknessStateChangedEvent` to fire and `IsInDarkness` to toggle.
 3. With `DarknessTickController` active and Light Vitality enabled, light should drain while in darkness.
+4. Place spawn inside darkness, then respawn/reset; expect darkness state to activate without relying on TriggerEnter.

 ## 7. UNVERIFIED (only if needed)
 - None.